-- Three letters of reference are due in the Foundation office by October 25, 2020.
+- Three letters of reference are due in the Foundation office by October 23, 2020.
 It is the student’s responsibility to see that reference letters are mailed to the Hansen Foundation.
 One letter of reference must be submitted by either your high school counselor or principal.

 Applicants must be full-time students who will graduate in the current academic year from a high school in the 26-county area of Northwest Kansas.
 Applicants should display good character.
 A 3.50 GPA is not necessary to apply for the Career and Technical Education Scholarship.
 There is no qualifying test for the Career and Technical Education Scholarship.
-Recipients may enroll in any career and technical education program, in any of the following schools: Northwest Kansas Technical College (Beloit & Hays), Colby Community College, Northwest Kansas Tech (Goodland), Academy of Hair Design (Hays & Salina), Cloud County Community College, Salina Area Technical College, Fort Hays State University and Kansas State Polytechnic — as long as it does not lead to a four-year degree.
+Recipients may enroll in any career and technical education program, in any of the following schools: Northwest Kansas Technical College (Beloit & Hays), Colby Community College, Northwest Kansas Tech (Goodland), Academy of Hair Design (Hays & Salina), Cloud County Community College, Salina Area Technical College, Fort Hays State University (2-year program) and Kansas State Polytechnic (2-year program) — as long as it does not lead to a four-year degree.
 All recipients must be enrolled as full-time students.

 Dane G. Hansen Scholarships are available to students in the following Northwest Kansas counties: Cheyenne, Cloud, Decatur, Ellis, Ellsworth, Gove, Graham, Jewell, Lincoln, Logan, Mitchell, Norton, Osborne, Ottawa, Phillips, Rawlins, Republic, Rooks, Russell, Saline, Sheridan, Sherman, Smith, Thomas, Trego, Wallace